-London-based PKR is one of the original pioneers of online gaming.
-They host the world's most advanced online poker room, with over four million registered users around the globe having access to near-infinite customization.
-New features and functionality are introduced all the time through a continuous development cycle supported by Helix.
-PKR uses Perforce Helix to manage multiple and simultaneously developed pre-production test streams and production streams.
+PK hosts the world's most advanced online poker room, with over four million registered users around the globe having access to near-infinite customization.
+New features and functionality are introduced all the time through a continuous development cycle, supported by Helix Core.
+PKR uses Helix Core to manage multiple pre-production test streams and production streams.

 Profile for Success

-PKR has become a gaming phenomenon, operating in most global territories where online gaming is legal.
+PKR has become a gaming phenomenon, operating across the globe where online gaming is legal.
 In 2011, the company was voted International Gaming Awards Online Poker Operator of the Year for the second year running.
 They also hold the 2010 title of eGaming Review Poker Operator.
 PKR was also named the UK's fastest growing technology company in the Sunday Times Tech Track 100 list in 2010.

-This is a highly competitive market, however, and rather than resting on its laurels, PKR continually releases a new stream of content to keep its customers engaged.
+In this is a highly competitive market, PKR continually releases a new content to keep its customers engaged.
 "This includes keeping the feel of our avatars fresh, with new clothing, voices and what we call "emotes."
-Users can click a button to have their on-screen avatar perform an action to express how they are feeling; for example, bang on the table, cheer or dance," explains Geoff Pate, PKR's senior build engineer.
+Users can click a button to have their on-screen avatar perform an action for example, bang on the table, cheer or dance," explains Geoff Pate, PKR's senior build engineer.

-The look and feel to the outside world is just one part of the massive IT infrastructure that drives PKR.
-Built by the team from the ground up primarily on .NET, the infrastructure consists of a huge database and network; several websites; various systems including random number generation, payment processing and administration; all of which are essential to the smooth running of PKR's 24x7x365 online business.
+Built by the team from the ground up primarily on .NET, the infrastructure consists of a huge database and network.
+This framework along with several websites, various systems, and payment processing are all essential to running the seamless online business.

-One example of this is the database and version management integration tool that PKR has built in house, using one of the Helix APIs.
+One example of this is the database and version management integration too.
+PKR built it in house using one of the Helix APIs.
 "All the database development is done fully through Helix.
 The database is split into three parts: the data (and within that, the schema or structure of the data), sequences, and stored procedures.
 We have 600 tables and 4,000 stored procedures which is pretty big for one database."

-Perforce Helix was first installed in 2007, and by spring 2011 the total repository — code, database development, and art assets — was around 400GB across three separate depots.
-Approximately 40 employees are using Helix, including 30 developers (mainly in the London office but with a few remote workers) plus administrators, website managers, and the QA team.
+Helix Core was first installed in 2007, and by spring 2011 the total repository — code, database development, and art assets — was around 400GB across three separate depots.
+Approximately 40 employees are using Helix Core, including 30 developers (mainly in the London office but with a few remote workers) plus administrators, website managers, and the QA team.

-As well as its scalability, other key features within Helix get PKR's vote.
+Along with scalability, there are other key features that get PKR's vote.
 "Branching —which we do a lot of — works well in Helix.
 We use it to support simultaneous development of new features in separate branches and then merge those back into the mainline.
 By integrating with IDE systems, we can check a branch to see how a piece of work relates to other releases," says Geoff.
 PKR also makes use of the lazy branching feature, which stores a reference to the original file instead of copying it in its entirety, thus minimizing storage consumption.

-Branching also helps to support tracking of different stock-keeping units (SKUs), which are necessary because, Geoff explains, "We have to release slightly different versions of our software for different territories in order to comply with individual government regulations around the world.
+Branching helps to support tracking of different stock-keeping units (SKUs), which is necessary.
+Geoff explains, "We have to release slightly different versions of our software for different territories in order to comply with individual government regulations around the world.
 In France, for example, users must log in with a user name, password and their date of birth, whereas in the UK the date of birth is unnecessary."

-Says Geoff, "We plan to explore other features within Helix and will be interested to hear about some of the new developments that have been announced."
-In the meantime, it is clear that Helix plays an integral role in managing the internal development processes at PKR.
+In summary, Geoff says, "We plan to explore other features within Helix and will be interested to hear about some of the new developments that have been announced."
+It is clear that Helix Core plays an integral role in managing the internal development processes at PKR.
 Concludes Jeremy, "With our often intense continuous development cycle and a service that has to be available to customers at all times, our version management system has to be right: Helix is fully embedded in the development process and has unquestionably contributed to our success."

-PKR needs to release stable versions of the code to independent third party testing organizations in different countries.
-By using Helix for version management, development and testing can progress simultaneously, without hindering the audit trail or slowing down the process.
+By using Helix Core for version management, development and testing can progress simultaneously, without hindering the audit trail or slowing down the process.